Empress Dowager Feng: As empress

 The later Empress Feng was born in 442, one of the granddaughters of Feng Hong (d.
 438) the last emperor of Northern Yan.
 Her father, the 10th son of Feng Hong, was Feng Lang (馮朗) Duke of Xicheng and a provincial governor.
 Her mother was Lady Wang—it is unclear whether Lady Wang was Feng Lang's wife or concubine.
 Feng Lang, along with his brothers Feng Chong (馮崇) and Feng Miao (馮邈), had surrendered to Northern Wei in 433, after believing that they were in danger of being killed by their stepmother, Feng Hong's wife Princess Murong.
 Later, Feng Lang was executed after being accused of crimes during his governorship.
 As Feng Lang's daughter, the later empress was seized to serve in the palace, but she was raised by her aunt, Consort Feng, a concubine of Emperor Taiwu of Northern Wei (408–452).
-After Taiwu's assassination, his son Emperor Wencheng became emperor in 452, she became his concubine in 455, carrying the rank of Guiren (貴人).
+After Taiwu's assassination, his grandson Emperor Wencheng became emperor in 452, she became his concubine in 455, carrying the rank of Guiren (貴人).
 In 456, she was created empress; this was probably after she completed, as according to Northern Wei tradition, forging a golden statue, but there was no conclusive statement that she did so.

 In 465, Emperor Wencheng died.
-He was succeeded by his 11-year-old son Tuoba Hong (454–476) the Crown Prince, as Emperor Xianweng, and Empress Feng was honored as empress dowager.
+He was succeeded by his 11-year-old son Tuoba Hong (454–476) the Crown Prince, as Emperor Xianwen, and Empress Feng was honored as empress dowager.
 Two days later, as according to Northern Wei custom, Emperor Wencheng's personal possessions were burned—and while the ceremony was conducted, Empress Feng, in sadness, jumped into the fire.
 She was saved by the guards.
 Meanwhile, political power soon fell into the hands of the official Yifu Hun, who proceeded to execute many other key officials and effectively assumed regency.